fatimp/REVAnalyzer/docs/theory.rst

     m: \forall i \ge m, \quad \bar{\delta}(i) < \varepsilon_{dREV}, \quad (5)

 where :math:`\varepsilon_{dREV}` is dREV threshold.
 The value, obtained using Eq.
-(5), is assigned to the attribute dREV_size_1 of an REVAnalyzer object in the case of vector metric REV analysis.
+(5), is assigned to the attribute dREV_size_1 of an PARSE object in the case of vector metric REV analysis.

 For the estimation of sREV size we use two following formulas: